Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

 You can collapse the navigation menu, if you have not enough space in the workplace to work comfortably.

 #### Prerequisites
-- You are logged in the *Actindo Core1 Platform*.
+- You are logged in to the *Actindo Core1 Platform*.

 #### Procedure